Go to Reviews.org US Edition

 I’m not the most snap-happy iPhone user, and I know a few parents who would see my camera roll and raise it tenfold.
 I also don’t purchase music digitally anymore now that I’ve, regrettably, shifted to streaming my music exclusively.
 I do download a lot of games and apps, however, and it’s those downloads that hog the most space on my iPhone’s internal memory.

 To help you decide whether a 64GB iPhone 11 or iPhone 12 is good enough for your needs, I thought I’d break down my phone usage habits, and what’s taking up the most storage in my handset.

-These days, the lowest storage you can get with a brand new iPhone is 64GB, including the budget iPhone SE.
+The 64GB iPhone 11 and 64GB iPhone 12 are the lowest available storage options in their respective ranges.
 That’s four times as much storage as the old 16GB baseline model and more than enough for most users.
 Not only do the latest baseline models offer more storage, but iPhones are a lot smarter at managing that storage, and will clean up unused files and large attachments behind the scenes.

 There’s also less confusion surrounding online backup systems, like iCloud.
 Most people are comfortable with the idea of having their data and memories stored online, rather than locally.
 However, Apple still charges a fee for additional iCloud storage, so if you snap more photos, and record more videos than most people you know, there’s still value in upgrading to a model with 128GB (iPhone 11) or 256GB (iPhone 11 Pro) if you want to avoid another monthly charge.